KKXT: Sale to KERA

-Convent Educational Media announced on June 9, 2009, the station would be sold to North Texas Public Broadcasting, owners of KERA and KERA-TV.
+Covenant Educational Media announced on June 9, 2009, the station would be sold to North Texas Public Broadcasting, owners of KERA and KERA-TV.
 The price tag was $18 million.
 The deal was approved by the FCC on July 30, 2009, and the transaction was consummated on September 28, 2009.
 It was said to be the biggest single radio station sale to that point in 2009.

-The 2008 economic downturn, coupled by a shortfall of donations from its "share-a-thon" and an "urgent" fundraiser, led to the sale of KVTT.
+The 2008 financial crisis, coupled by a shortfall of donations from its "share-a-thon" and an "urgent" fundraiser, led to the sale of KVTT.
 The final broadcasting day for the Christian format on 91.7 FM was September 28.
 On that date, the station moved its Christian programming to a daytime-only station, KJSA 1110 AM.
 In addition, the station also provided its programming via the internet from its website, kvtt.org.
 The KVTT call sign was then transferred to Covenant's sister station in Palisade, Colorado, KAAI, on October 1, 2009.
 On October 14, 2009, the KVTT call sign returned to the DFW area on the AM station formerly licensed as KJSA.